 2019 Merit Award at the Science Talent Search Competition!

 We congratulate our 24 students in Foundation, Y1 and Y2 for receiving the collective Merit Award at the Science Talent Search Competition for their transdisciplinary project.

 In order to face the challenge of global warming and rising oceans, our students designed a floating village to address the problem of the sinking island of Tuvalu in the Pacific Ocean.
-They get inspiration from the Vietnamese floating village of Ha Long Bay and the Peruvian floating villages on Lake Titicaca.
+They were inspired by the Vietnamese floating villages of Ha Long Bay and the Peruvian floating villages on Lake Titicaca.

-For their floating village to be sustainable, they also imagine:
+For their floating village to be sustainable, they also imagined:

 floating vegetable gardens

-a bio-purification of waste water using oysters under floating houses
+a wastewater bio-purification system using oyster production under floating houses

-a natural system for breaking the waves around the floating village
+a natural coral park for breaking the waves around the floating village

 an underwater museum to allow Tuvalian people to keep accessing